-Valentine’s Day comes but once a year and it’s the perfect time to show your loved ones just how much you care.
 Stumped for creative ideas?
-Instead of relying on the typical (and predictable) Valentine’s Day cards and candies, we’ve come up with 10 unexpected ways to surprise family and friends.
+Instead of relying on the typical (and predictable) Valentine’s Day cards and candies, we’ve come up with 11 unexpected ways to surprise family and friends.

 Let the kids in on the fun by setting a few hours aside for baking some chocolate treats.
 Let them choose what they’d like to make and let them get as involved as possible.
 This, of course, includes everything from adding flour and stirring batter, to licking the ooey-gooey goodness out of the bowls when everything’s finished.
 The messier, the more fun!
 Visit our food section for great family-friendly recipes.

 Either using your computer or drawing them up yourself, create a stack of love coupons that your loved one can cash in, any time during the month of February.
-Coupons can entitle the recipient to anything from an evening of hugs and kisses to a romantic dinner a deux.
+Coupons can entitle the recipient to anything from an evening of hugs and kisses to a romantic dîner à deux.

 Use music to tell your loved one just how much you care.
 Think back on special times you and your partner have shared and make a compilation CD that represents those memories.

 Sure, everyone loves flowers and candy, but this year, think outside that box of chocolates.
 Make this Valentine’s Day a day to remember by doing something totally unexpected and unpredictable.
-Maybe that means heading to the airport and taking a last-minute getaway (Bora Bora, anyone?) but whatever you do, make it a day you’ll both remember forever.
+Maybe that means heading to the airport and taking a last-minute getaway (Dominican, anyone?), perhaps it means bringing home take-away…but whatever you do, make it a day you’ll both remember.

 If you’re married, you probably remember your wedding day as one of the happiest days of your life.
 But after settling into the routine of your everyday partnership, does the romance of your wedding feel like a lifetime ago?
 Relive the magic of that day by renewing your marriage vows to one another.
 It’s a meaningful expression of your love and is a wonderful way to remind yourselves just how committed you both still are to your relationship.